OurMachinery/themachinery-books/src/getting_started/README.md

 Make sure your GitHub account is correctly entered on the [Profile](https://ourmachinery.com/profile.html) page.
 It should be your account name, not your email.

 GitHub invites frequently end up in the Spam folder.
 Check there or go to the [repository](https://github.com/ourmachinery/themachinery) to see your invite.

+If you still have problems despite this, then contact us on ping@ourmachinery.com.